Schlipak/Allspeak/README.md

                               // Attribute added to a node during its translation
   dataTranslatingKey: 'data-translating',

-  debug: false,               // Prints debug information to the console.
-                              // > Does nothing in production builds.
   defaultLocale: 'en',        // Locale to default to if no translation is found
   defaultOnMissing: false,    // Attempt to translate to defaultLocale on missing translation
                               // > A `Missing translation` message will be displayed if false